 Cerebral palsy (CP) is the most frequent cause of physical disability in children in Canada, affecting 2-2.5/1000 children every year.
 This project aims to establish a Canadian Cerebral Palsy Registry, to provide an epidemiologic profile of CP in Canada reflecting the full heterogeneity of the disorder and provide a platform for population-based research on CP.
 It will serve to estimate the incidence, prevalence and distribution of cerebral palsy in Canada, while facilitating research in this field.

 We want to explore what health and wellness means to young people with physical disabilities and what health activities are important in their everyday lives.
 We want to hear about what sort of things you do or want to do to be healthy and feel good.

-We want parents/guardians (any adult family member in a caregiving role) of Bloorview clients ages 12 to 25 to complete a 5-minute survey two times to tell us what they think of their child’s transition readiness.
+We want parents/guardians of children ages 12 to 25 to complete a 10-minute survey one time telling us about their child’s readiness for the transition to adulthood.

 Understanding pain trajectories and their association with well-being in children and youth with cerebral palsy